HealthBioscienceIDEAS/microscopy-novice/episodes/filetypes-and-metadata.md

 [Bio-Formats](https://www.openmicroscopy.org/bio-formats/) is an open-source project that helps to solve this problem - allowing over 100 file formats to be opened in many pieces of open source software.
-Napari-aicsimageio (that we used earlier in this episode) integrates with Bio-Formats to allow many different file formats to be opened in Napari.
+BioIO (that we used earlier in this episode) integrates with Bio-Formats to allow many different file formats to be opened in Napari.
 Bio-Formats is really essential to allow us to work with these multitude of formats!
 Even so, it won't support absolutely